10440893_10100994843572317_7821362912391212275_n.jpg

 About

-Sarah Lunnie is an interdisciplinary new-works dramaturg, director and producer.
+Sarah Lunnie is an interdisciplinary new-works dramaturg and producer.

-Theater collaborations include the development and first productions of Shayok Misha Chowdhury’s Public Obscenities; Heidi Schreck’s What The Constitution Means to Me; Lucas Hnath’s A Doll’s House, Part 2, The Christians, nightnight and Death Tax; Jeff Augustin’s Where The Mountain Meets the Sea, featuring original music by The Bengsons; Anne Washburn’s Shipwreck; Charles Mee’s Under Construction, made with SITI Company; and, with The Mad Ones, Mrs. Murray’s Menagerie and Miles for Mary; among many others.
+As a dramaturg, her theatrical collaborations include the development and first productions of Shayok Misha Chowdhury’s Rheology and Public Obscenities; Heidi Schreck’s What The Constitution Means to Me; Lucas Hnath’s A Doll’s House Part 2 and The Christians; Jeff Augustin’s Where The Mountain Meets the Sea, featuring original music by The Bengsons; and with the Mad Ones, Mrs. Murray’s Menagerie and Miles for Mary; among many others.

 You can learn more about her current projects here.